Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 September 2025 09.59.15 UTC
+- WIB: Sabtu, 6 September 2025 10.33.04 UTC
-- WITA: Sabtu, 6 September 2025 10.59.15 UTC
+- WITA: Sabtu, 6 September 2025 11.33.04 UTC
-- WIT: Sabtu, 6 September 2025 11.59.15 UTC
+- WIT: Sabtu, 6 September 2025 12.33.04 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: nature
+Kategori: friendship